 Floating IPs are supported at beta level.
-For more information, see this document.
+For more information, see Floating IPs.

 Calico provides connectivity by default between all Neutron networks, regardless of whether there are Router objects between them in the Neutron data model.
-See this document for a fuller explanation.
+See Detailed semantics for a fuller explanation.
 Where isolation of a particular Neutron network is desired, we recommend expressing that through security group rules.

 Note: It is possible that in a future version of Calico LBaaS may be functional.
 Watch this space.

 Horizon makes many provisioning actions available that mirror options on the Neutron API.
 This section lists them, and indicates whether they can be used or not, and any subtleties that might be present in them.

 Much of the detail has been left out of this section, and is instead present in the relevant Neutron API sections above: please consult them for more.

 When launching instances, remember that security groups are used to determine reachability, not networks.
 Choose networks based on whether you need an external or an internal IP address, and choose security groups based on the machines you’d like to talk to in the cloud.
 See IP addressing and connectivity for more.